dominicstop/react-native-ios-context-menu/README.md

         iconValue: 'folder',
       }
     }, {
-      // a menu config item, i.e. a submenu - `MenuConfig` object
+      // If you want to show a submenu, just add a `MenuConfig` object.
-      // the `menuItems` property can accept an array of both a `MenuAction`
+      // The `menuItems` property can accept an array of `MenuAction`
-      // object and a `MenuConfig` object.
-If we pass a `MenuConfig` object
+      // or `MenuConfig` objects.
+If we pass a `MenuConfig` object, then
-      // this means that we want to show another menu i.e. a submenu
+      // it means that we want to show another menu (i.e. a submenu)
-      menuTitle: 'Submenu...', // the title of submenu
+      menuTitle: 'Submenu...', // <- the title of submenu

-      // Since this is a `MenuConfig` object, we have a `menuItems` property.
+      // Since this is a `MenuConfig` object, it also has a `menuItems`
-      // This represents the items that we want to show in our submenu.
-      // An array of `MenuAction` or `MenuConfig` object.
-If you want another
-      // submenu in your submenu, pass a `MenuConfig` object.
+      // property.
+If you want another submenu, just pass another `MenuConfig`
+      // object.
+You can have as many as you like.
       menuItems: [{
         // a menu action config item - `MenuAction` object actionKey  : 'key-01-01',